g-depaola/siem_logging_cloudconnexa/README.md

 **Author** | Gianni DePaola

-**Contributor** | Nick Biacsi (Slof)

 ## Script Functionality

 ### Why was it written?
-The purpose of this script is to pull logs from Cloud Connexa via its REST API so that the Elastic Agent can forward the logs to the SIEM.
+The purpose of this script is to pull logs from Cloud Connexa via its REST API.

-SwaggerUI for CC API: https://uhm.api.openvpn.com/docs/swagger-ui

 ### What does it do?
 **cc_log_collection.py**: Generates an Oauth token from Cloud Connexa for authentication, collects all session logs from Cloud Connexa from the last 15 minutes and write them to a timestamped log file.